thelazybastard/simulacrum/README.md

 # Simulacrum

-A fast, recursive batch file renaming utility written in Odin.
+A fast, recursive batch file renaming utility written in Odin, able to process thousands of files in seconds.
 Rename files across your entire directory tree with a preview before you commit to the changes.

 ## Features